hyperledger-archives/avalon/docs/workload-tutorial/README.md

   * Each workload class implementation must include the macro ` REGISTER_WORKLOAD_PROCESSOR()`.
     This macro registers a workload processor for a specific application.
-    It associates a string with a worker class.
+    It associates a string with a workload.
     This is the same string that is passed in the work order request JSON payload
     (see file [templates/plug-in.cpp](templates/plug-in.cpp))